Vonng/pigsty/doc/bootstrap.md

 ## Offline Installation

 Sometimes you may not have Internet access.
 Offline installtion is prepared for this.
-(But currently only Cent 7 is supported)
+(But currently only CentOS 7 is supported)

 It may takes around 5m~30m to download all packages (1GB) according to your network condition.
 Consider using a local [http proxy](group_vars/dev.yml), and don't forget to make a package cache via  `make cache` after bootstrap.